tlee753/chess-visualizer/README.md

     - That means no `sudo apt install openjdk` debian-based Linux users
     - currently the focus is on the JDK 8, but 10 will someday be the only supported platform

+### Repository Layout
+- src: the in development source code
+- release: jar files containing the program releases in the format `Chess-<PROGAM VERSION>-<JAVA RELEASE>.jar`
+- assets: various assets used to design/develop/test the program

 ### TODO
 - [x] About/Instruction pop up boxes
 - [x] nuetral tension squares in yellow